Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: How exploration can improve generalization

-Note that while the explanation here is for fully observable CMDPs, we can make similar statements about histories in partially observable environments.
-There, the agent trains on histories rather than states, but there is a similar argument about coverage: increasing the coverage of histories should improve generalization to new ones.
-We observe this empirically when evaluating our method in a partially observable ViZDoom environment in Section \ref{sec:partial-observability}.
+Note that while the explanation here is for fully observable CMDPs, a similar argument can be applied to partially observable environments.
+The agent then trains on histories rather than states, but increasing the coverage of histories should improve generalization to new ones.
+Although we do not fully formalize the partially observable setting here, we do demonstrate empirically our approach can also transfer to a partially observable ViZDoom environment in Section~\ref{sec:partial-observability}.

-\begin{conclusionbox} Generalisation to unreachable contexts \emph{can} be improved by performing data augmentation in the form of training on more reachable contexts/states. \end{conclusionbox}
+\begin{conclusionbox} Generalization to unreachable contexts \emph{can} be improved by performing data augmentation in the form of training on more reachable contexts/states. \end{conclusionbox}